Teen begins a fundraiser and draws to help local theaters

-FRESNO, California (KGPE) – Stella Freeman is helping theatres stay alive.
+FRESNO, California (KSEE) -Stella Freeman is helping theatres stay alive.
 She’s using her creative heart to sell her works of art to raise money.

 13-year-old, Stella Freeman has been drawing since she was 3-years-old and performing in theaters since the age of 6.
 She’s concerned one of her passions is at risk.